NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

            --noisybw dsc.1.Mono.50.cutsites.smoothed.200.bw \
            --cleanbw dsc.Mono.2400.cutsites.smoothed.200.bw \
            --cleanpeakbw dsc.Mono.2400.cutsites.smoothed.200.3.narrowPeak.bw \
-           --intervals intervals/hg19.50000.val_intervals.bed \
+           --intervals val_intervals.bed \
+           --out_dir ./ \
            --prefix Mono.50.2400.val \
            --pad 5000 \
            --batch_size 2000
 ```
-This produces a .h5 file (`Mono.50.2400.val.h5`) containing the validation data for the model.
+This produces a .h5 file in the current directory (`Mono.50.2400.val.h5`) containing the validation data for the model.

-## Step 6: Train and validate a model using the parameters in the given config files
+## Step 7: Train and validate a model using the parameters in the given config files

 We next train an AtacWorks model to learn a mapping from the noisy (50-cell) ATAC-seq signal to the clean (2400-cell) ATAC-seq signal and peak calls.
 The two .yaml files that we downloaded into the `configs` directory contain all the parameters that describe how to train the model. `configs/model_structure.yaml` contains parameters that control the architecture of the model and  `configs/config_params.yaml` contains parameters that control the process of training, such as the learning rate and batch size.